passff/passff-host/README.md

 This will generate the host application and installation scripts for the given `VERSION` (`testing` by default), and copy the host application and manifest files to the right place for your `BROWSER` (`firefox` by default).

-This uses the `--local` option of the `install_host_app.sh` script, which instructs it to use the files on disk rather than downloading them from GitHub.
+This uses the `--local` option of the `install_host_app.sh` script, which instructs it to use the files on disk rather than downloading them from the official git repository.

 If this doesn't work, you can link the files yourself.
 First, change the `path` value in the `passff.json` file to be the absolute path to the project's `bin/testing/passff.py` file.
 Then symlink (or copy) the file `bin/testing/passff.json` to the appropriate location for your browser and OS: